Your Complete HR Compliance Checklist

 The EEOC requirements include:

-• Age Discrimination Employment Act: Prohibits age discrimination in persons over 40
+• Age Discrimination Employment Act.
+Prohibits age discrimination against persons over 40.

 Family and Medical Leave Act

-The FMLA requires employers to provide 12 weeks of unpaid, job-protected leave for new parents, to care for sick loved ones, or for a number of other qualifying reasons.
+The FMLA requires employers to provide 12 weeks of unpaid, job-protected leave for new parents, to care for their own serious health condition or that of loved ones, or for a number of other qualifying reasons.

 Affordable Care Act

-Under the ACA, employers with 50 or more full-time employees must provide healthcare to employees.
+Under the ACA, employers with 50 or more full-time equivalent employees must offer medical coverage to employees.
 Make sure your employee handbook is up to date with healthcare information.

 Consolidated Omnibus Budget Reconciliation Act

-COBRA requires that employers with more than 20 employees offer a continuation of healthcare with the same scope following a “qualifying event” that results in a change of employment status.
-Double check that your COBRA policy is clearly communicated, or you may face potential legal action.
+COBRA requires that employers with 20 or more employees offer healthcare continuation coverage following a “qualifying event” that results in a loss of benefits coverage.
+Double check that your COBRA policy is clearly communicated.

 Occupational Safety and Health Administration

 Check that you have all the proper security measures in place for OSHA.
-This will largely depend on your business.
+The requirements will largely depend on your business.
 For example, companies that have certain chemicals on the premises must have material safety data sheets on-site.
-Other considerations for your HR compliance checklist are to clearly communicate workplace hazards to employees and double check you have a documented emergency action plan in place.
+Other considerations for your HR compliance checklist are to clearly communicate workplace hazards to employees and to have a documented emergency action plan in place.

 Triggered events